-Measurement Description Measurement Unit Interpretation Cache utilization: The number of searches using this cache as a percentage of searches across all caches.
+Measurement Description Measurement Unit Interpretation Cache utilization The number of searches using this cache as a percentage of searches across all caches.
 Percent Compare this value for each cache to determine if there are caches that are over or under-utilized.
-If you decide that a cache is not well utilized, you can • Change the cache bindings to balance utilization • Resize the cache to correspond more appropriately to its utilization Cache hit ratio: The percentage of times that a required page was found in the data cache.
+If you decide that a cache is not well utilized, you can

+Measurement Description Measurement Unit Interpretation Change the cache bindings to balance utilization Resize the cache to correspond more appropriately to its utilization Cache hit ratio The percentage of times that a required page was found in the data cache.
 Percent A low value indicates that the cache may be too small for the current application load.
-Spinlock contention: The number of times an engine encountered spinlock contention on the cache, and had to wait, as a percentage of the total spinlock requests for that cache.
+Spinlock contention The number of times an engine encountered spinlock contention on the cache, and had to wait, as a percentage of the total spinlock requests for that cache.
 Percent If spinlock contention is more than 10%, consider using named caches or adding cache partitions.
-Buffers grabbed: The average number of times that Adaptive Server fetched a buffer from the LRU end of the cache, replacing a database page.
+Buffers grabbed The average number of times that Adaptive Server fetched a buffer from the LRU end of the cache, replacing a database page.
 Buffers/Sec The detailed diagnosis of this measure, if enabled, reports the buffers grabbed for each configured memory pool.
 If this value is high in some pools and low in other pools, you might want to move space from the less active pool to the more active pool, especially if it can improve the cache-hit ratio.
-Dirty buffers grabbed: The average number of times that fetching a buffer found a dirty page at the LRU end of the cache and had to wait while the buffer was written to disk.
+Dirty buffers grabbed The average number of times that fetching a buffer found a dirty page at the LRU end of the cache and had to wait while the buffer was written to disk.
 Buffers/Sec A nonzero value indicates that the wash area of the pool is too small for the throughput in the pool.
 The detailed diagnosis of this measure, if enabled, reports the dirty buffers grabbed for each configured memory pool.

-Measurement Description Measurement Unit Interpretation Large I/Os denied: The number of large I/O requests denied as a percentage of the total number of requests made Percent Large I/O requests are denied due to the following reasons: • If any page in a buffer already resides in another pool. • When there are no buffers available in the requested pool. • On the first extent of an allocation unit, since it contains the allocation page, which is always read into the 2K pool.
+Large I/Os denied The number of large I/O requests denied as a percentage of the total number of requests made Percent Large I/O requests are denied due to the following reasons: If any page in a buffer already resides in another pool.
+When there are no buffers available

+Measurement Description Measurement Unit Interpretation in the requested pool.
+On the first extent of an allocation unit, since it contains the allocation page, which is always read into the 2K pool.
 If a high percentage of large I/Os were denied, it indicates that the use of the large pools might not be as effective as it could be.
-Large I/O effectiveness: The total number of pages that were used after being brought into cache by large I/O Percent A low value indicates that only few of the pages brought into cache are being accessed by queries.
+Large I/O effectiveness The total number of pages that were used after being brought into cache by large I/O Percent A low value indicates that only few of the pages brought into cache are being accessed by queries.

-4.2.4 Sybase Proc Cache Test
+3.2.4 Sybase Proc Cache Test

-The SybaseProcCache test reports the procedure cache statistics of a Sybase database server.
+This test reports the procedure cache statistics of a Sybase database server.

-Outputs of the test : One set of results for every Sybase server being monitored
+Outputs of the test : One set of results for every Sybase ASE (Below v15) server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server.
-3. PORT - The port on which the server is listening.
-4. USER - A Sybase user who has the "sa_role".
-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.
+Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retyping it here.